Anytime there is an affair, trauma is not far around the corner. This is the first in a 3-part series on PTSD and Affairs.

 “All people have biological and psychological characteristics that make them vulnerable to, or resilient in the face of, potential behavioral health issues.
 Because people have relationships within their communities and larger society, each person’s biological and psychological characteristics exist in multiple contexts.
 A variety of risk and protective factors operate within each of these contexts.
 These factors also influence one another.

 Targeting only one context when addressing a person’s risk or protective factors is unlikely to be successful, because people don’t exist in isolation.
-For example:

 • In relationships, risk factors include parents who use drugs and alcohol or who suffer from mental illness, child abuse and maltreatment, and inadequate supervision.
 In this context, parental involvement is an example of a protective factor.